 The children of the Bush Sunday School and the worshipping adults became the foundation of the new fellowship.
 With encouragement and support from the Victorian Baptist Home Missionary Society and others, a hall was erected at the corner of Canterbury and Holland Roads on two blocks of land, which had been purchased in August 1950 by the Baptist Home Missionary Society for such a purpose.
 The new hall was opened on April 24, 1954 and at the fellowship’s first business meeting in June 1954, the church was officially constituted.
 Rev J.H.
 Newnham, serving part-time, was its first pastor.

 In 1957 the church called its first full-time pastor, Rev George Ashworth.
-In 1962 the church was relocated to 19 Holland Road to allow for continued growth.
-The second full-time pastor was Rev David Griffiths (1962–1972).
+In 1962 the church was relocated to 19 Holland Road, Blackburn, to facilitate growth as younger families moved into the developing suburb.
+The second full-time pastor, Rev David Griffiths (1962–1972), also experienced continued growth in the church proportionate to that in the suburb.
 He was followed by Rev Rowland Croucher (1973–1981).
-During his time, buildings were extended and a pastoral team was established.

 In 2012, Crossway LifeCare began operation as an extension of Crossway’s counselling services.
 LifeCare was developed as Crossway’s response to the growing needs of people in local neighbourhoods around Melbourne’s South Eastern suburbs.
 LifeCare provides opportunities for volunteers to work alongside professional counsellors and staff to help families and individuals flourish, offering counselling services, community mentoring, financial mentoring, community-building events and more.